How to Enter

 - Awards seals available for winners in sticker and electronic format to promote their win

 - Judges tweeting live from inside the judging deliberations room

-- Dynamic awards ceremony featuring the premiere of another new film created specially for the 2015 PROSE Awards; a multimedia presentation surveying all the 2015 entries as well as the winners; and the Hawkins winner speech
+- Dynamic awards ceremony featuring the premiere of another new film created specially for the 2017 PROSE Awards, and the Hawkins winner speech

-- Multimedia presentations on 2015 entries and winners, and videos of the entire luncheon ceremony, including the Hawkins winner speech, to be posted on www.proseawards.com and on YouTube, offering increased and invaluable exposure to entry titles and presses
+- Multimedia presentations on 2017 entries and winners, and videos of the entire luncheon ceremony, including the Hawkins winner speech, to be posted on proseawards.com and on YouTube, offering increased and invaluable exposure to entry titles and presses

 Once again that time of year is upon us—when publishers from across the country compete for 59 prizes, including the prestigious R.R.
 Hawkins Award, presented by the Professional and Scholarly Publishing (PSP) Division of the Association of American Publishers (AAP).
 As a member of the PSP Executive Council and Chairman of the American Publishers Awards for Professional and Scholarly Excellence (the PROSE Awards), I invite you to submit your outstanding professional or scholarly work for the 2017 Awards.